The Train of Inertia

 In this book, Daisne attains a level of thought that can be found in few other authors.
 Dostoyevsky, for example.
 The book is therefore highly recommended to anyone who would like to glimpse deeper into the human soul.

-'The Train of Inertia' was filmed in 1968 by André Delvaux as ‘Un soir, un train’.
+'The Train of Inertia' was adapted for film by André Delvaux as ‘Un soir, un train’ in 1968.

 Daisne was primarily known as the father of magic realism in Dutch literature.Het Nieuwsblad